 Beer from The Lakes

-We have been brewing traditional beer styles with a modern twist in the Lake District, of Northern England, since 2002.
+We have been brewing innovative, modern beers in the Lake District, of Northern England, since 2002.
 We started in an old barn at Hawkshead, at the head of Esthwaite Water.
 We outgrew it after four years and moved across Windermere to our present site, in the Mill Yard, beside the River Kent, at Staveley.
 Here we built a new brewery in Chadwick’s Mill, the old wood turning mill, and added The Beer Hall, the brewery tap, so that you can drink our beer where it is brewed.

 Mostly we make “real ale” which is cask conditioned beer, a peculiarly British speciality, which we think is the best way to appreciate ale.
 We know that the best way to serve our real ale is in the northern manner, through a tight sparkler to create a creamy head.
 We also make lager and other keg beers.
 Some beers are better with a little artificial carbonation and keg beer can go places cask beer cannot.
 The battle to save cask beer from the crazed marketeers of the sixties, who nearly killed it, has been won.
 Today’s beer lovers, rightly, are more concerned with the quality of the beer than the method of dispense.
 So what is proper beer?
 You know it when you drink it.